Dehing Patkai Landscape: Avifauna

 The rich rainforest is well known for its avian diversity with nearly 400 species reported so far.
 A majority of these bird species are resident species.
 Some of the important bird species found in the area includes Slender-billed vulture, White-winged Duck (State bird of Assam), Greater Adjutant Stork, Lesser Adjutant Stork, Greater Spotted Eagle, Gray Peacock-Pheasant, Rufous-necked hornbill, Pale-capped Pigeon, brown hornbill, etc.

 Cultural groups

 The Dehing Patkai Landscape lies within a mosaic of tea plantations, farmlands and oil and coalfields.
 There are also more than a dozen ethnic groups which have lived in this region.
-Some of the indigenous tribes from this region are Tai Phake, Khamyang, Khampti, Singpho, Nocte, Sonowal Kachari, Ahom, Kaibarta, and Moran.
+Some of the indigenous tribes from this region are Tai Phake, Khamyang, Khampti, Singpho, Nocte, Sonowal Kachari, Ahom and Moran.

 Coal mining

 Dehing-Patkai landscape has been a site for legal and illegal coal mining.
 In April 2020, a coal mining project in the Dehing Patkai Elephant Reserve was approved by the National Board for Wildlife of India.
 Nearly a hundred hectares of land from reserve forest land was approved for a coal mining project by North-Easter Coal Field (NECF), a unit of Coal India Limited.
 This decision was challenged by environmental groups from Assam and other parts of the country, which highlighted the rich biodiversity harboured in the Dehing Patkai landscape.
 As a result of these awareness campaigns and protests, the North Eastern Coalfields (NEC), temporarily halted all of its operations in the region from June 3, 2020.